aimms/how-to/Articles/531/531-experience-wonderful-webui-widgets.rst

 Your tools are as follows:

-#.  **The widget actions**:  You can find the hamburger menui in the right upper corner of the map widget:
+#.  **The widget actions**:  You can find the hamburger menu in the right upper corner of the map widget:

     .. image:: images/map-widget-menu.png
         :align: center